 Misdiagnosis or delayed diagnosis can cause lifelong disability or even be fatal.
-You or your loved one can suffer some serious harm due to improper treatment or required treatment is not provided at the proper time.
+You or your loved one can suffer some serious harm due to improper treatment or required treatment that is not provided at the proper time.

 Misdiagnosis results in as many as 80,000 deaths annually and billions of dollars of unnecessary medical costs.

-This can cause you economic and non-economic damages like unnecessary medication or medical treatment causing expense and possible harm, or even surgeries that you would not have needed, which in turn worsen your medical condition.
+This can cause you economic and non-economic damages, like unnecessary medication or medical treatment, causing expense and possible harm, or even surgeries that you would not have needed, which, in turn, worsen your medical condition.

-There are various causes for diagnostic errors:
+There are various causes for errors regarding diagnosis:

 - Healthcare professionals practicing in areas outside of their expertise